HHallb/pyPFC/README.md

 * vtk

 ## [Installation and Usage](#installation)
 The simplest way to install pyPFC is via pip, which should ensure that package [dependencies](#package-dependencies) are met automatically.
+Note, however, that PyTorch is only installed with CPU support.
+For GPU support, see the tip below.

 Install from PyPI using:
 ```bash